vukics/cppqed/doc/quantumdata.rst

 .. _calculateADaggerB:

   *Binary system*
-    Imagine having two modes represented in Fock bases with ladder-operators :math:`a` and :math:`b`, respectively.
+    Assume two modes represented in Fock bases with ladder-operators :math:`a` and :math:`b`, respectively.
 To calculate the quantum expectation value

     .. math::